Paris Hilton: Cultural influence

 Hilton made part of the early-2000s popularization of reality television into mainstream pop culture.
 Vice, in a 2015 profile, noted that after The Simple Life premiered in 2003, "cable channels began programming reality television shows.
 MTV's second golden age consisted of The Hills; Andy Cohen reinvented Bravo with a repertoire of The Real Housewives, and TLC started teaching Americans about Dance Moms and Honey Boo Boo".
 Dazed once considered that every "[reality] star who cashes in after the series by collaborating with brands is essentially selling a sort of post-Hilton aspirational glamour".
 The Kardashian family, Heidi Montag, Spencer Pratt, Tila Tequila, Danielle Staub, Alexa Chung, Brittny Gastineau, and Snooki are some of the personalities who are said to have followed in her footsteps.
 Kim Kardashian acknowledged Hilton for "giving" her a career, while Tana Mongeau stated that the media personality "paved the way for me.
 A girl like me who is literally famous for nothing—Paris Hilton taught us how to make that a business, you know what I mean".

 Hilton's influence on fashion, tabloid journalism, and Hollywood throughout the 2000s led her to be considered an American pop culture icon.
 The height of her fame contributed to the growth of what The New York Times described as a "misogynist" and intrusive celebrity culture, monopolized by tabloids and paparazzi.
 For instance, a paparazzi photograph of her, at that time, could range from US$8,000 to US$1 million, celebrity-focused newspapers and media agencies (e.g. TMZ and Hollywood.TV) attributed part of their large viewership to their coverage on Hilton, and a network of gossip blogs such as PerezHilton.com emerged after she rose to fame.
-The clothing style that defined her image in her heyday—tracksuits, rhinestones, trucker hats and "the accessory dog"—became a popular fashion trend and helped popularize brands such as Juicy Couture and Von Dutch.
+The clothing style that defined her image in her heyday—oversized sunglasses, tracksuits, rhinestones, trucker hats, the Dior Saddle bag, and "the accessory dog"—became a popular fashion trend and helped popularize brands such as Juicy Couture and Von Dutch.
 The Julien Macdonald dress Hilton wore for her 21st birthday has been recreated numerous times, while a 2011 report from The Kennel Club associated her with "the upsurge of popularity" in "so-called handbag dogs".
-People magazine wrote in a March 2017 article: "For millennials, Paris Hilton has always been and will always be a living legend.
+In 2017, People magazine wrote: "For millennials, Paris Hilton has always been and will always be a living legend.
 The socialite has come to perfectly define not only the millennial fashion aesthetic, but also a bygone era of celebrity where social media was nonexistent, as were stylists, and getting papped while partying was simply de rigueur" (to get "papped" is to be followed and photographed by paparazzi).